Administrative Rule (Regulation) Changes

 Nuisance wild animal control operators are required to re-take the permit test or enroll in continuing education every four years despite the length of time he or she has held the permit.
 Classes are not available statewide, so this requirement may involve significant travel and costs.
 Removal of this requirement will reduce the burden on individuals who have significant trapping experience as shown by years of experience.

-Eliminate the prohibition for special purpose educational permit holders on using animals (birds, etc.) at commercial ventures and require a minimum of 6 programs a year in 312 IAC 9-10-9.5.
+Eliminate the prohibition for special purpose educational permit holders on using animals (birds, etc.) at commercial ventures in 312 IAC 9-10-9.5.

 Exempt eastern box turtles and other turtles possessed under a special turtle possession permit in 312 IAC 9-5-11 from needing to have a separate permit (the special purpose educational permit) to use the turtles in educational programs.